mateenagy/vue-formify/README.md

 ## 💡 How it works

-My focus was to create something that feels like native and feels good to use.
-For that purpose I made only have 3 components all together:
+My focus was to create something that feels good to use without struggling with styling or using other libraries components.
+For that purpose I made only 3 components all together:

--   **Form**: As native forms we put our inputs inside a `<Form>` element.
+-   **Form**: Same as native forms, we put our inputs inside the `<Form>` element.
--   **Input**: It's basically an input field with extra features like a11y and error messages
+-   **Input**: It's basically an input field with extra features like a11y and able to show error messages and label for input.
 -   **Error**: The main usage of this component is when you create input from different UI libraries (e.g. Element Plus) you can show error messages without creating a wrapper component

 When you define the **Input** element inside the **Form** the only thing you have to do is set the **name** attribute and the Form will automatically extract the value.

 It also works well with **HMR** without any issue!
-You can **add / remove / change** input and the data will be updated.
+You can **add / remove / change** inpus and the data will be updated.

 **But enough talk let's see some code!**